Kshitij3003/Kshitij3003/README.md

 - 👋 Hi, I’m Kshitij Tripathi
-- 👀 I’m interested in Machine Learning and Artificial Intelligence
+- 👀 I’m interested in DevOps, Machine Learning, and Artificial Intelligence
-- 🌱 I’m currently learning DevOps tools
+- 🌱 I'm developing projects regarding various DevOps tools
-- 💞️ I’m looking to collaborate on exciting ML research
+- 💞️ I’m looking to collaborate on exciting ML research and DevOps Porject
-- 📫 Reach me at ksht1994@gmail.com
+- 📫 Reach me at kshitijtripathi.devops@gmail.com

 <!---
 Kshitij3003/Kshitij3003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.